AngryProgrammerInside/InstallAgent/DevelopmentAndDebugging.md

 Is found to be of type `B` or the "Activation Key: AzNableProxy->Token/AppId" type and the Agent is not installed; then we set `Available` as `$false`

-Or in short, don't make the AzNableProxy type Activation Key install types available if there is no agent to upgrade.
+Or in short, don't make the AzNableProxy type Activation Key install methods available if there is no agent to upgrade.

 **Finally:**
 ```powershell